decanTyme/os-chatbot-server/README.md

 - [ ] Finalize all

 ### Footnote
 1. <a name="fn-jarfile"></a> You need to compile and export the code as a `jar` file first before you can execute it.
+Or you may download a [release version](https://github.com/epcraft93/os-chatbot-server/releases).